peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 ### ToSingleLineString
     public java.lang.String ToSingleLineString()
-Converts this media type to a text string form suitable for inserting in HTTP headers.
-Notably, the string contains the value of a Content-Type header field (without the text necessarily starting with "Content-Type" followed by a space), and consists of a single line.
+Not documented yet.

 **Returns:**

-* A text string form of this media type.
+* A text string.

 ### ToUriSafeString
     public java.lang.String ToUriSafeString()
 Converts this media type to a text string form suitable for data URIs.
  Notably, the string contains the value of a Content-Type header field (without the text necessarily starting with "Content-Type" followed by a space), consists of a single line, and uses percent-encoding as necessary or convenient so that the resulting string can validly appear in a URI path.

 **Returns:**